 Surfing provides an opportunity to connect with nature.
 Being close to the water allows you to feel connected to something bigger than yourself and reminds us that we always have a happy place to escape to.

-A study by the Devon Partnership NHS Trust found that there is developing evidence to suggest that open cold water swimming could have an impact on depression and anxiety with surfers benefiting alongside.
+A study by the Devon Partnership NHS Trust found that there is developing evidence to suggest that open cold water swimming could have an impact on depression and anxiety, with surfers benefiting as well.

 Surfing burns calories (fast!)

 Surfing is an aerobic activity, which means it puts your heart and lungs through their paces.
 It also has an element of weight training, since you’re constantly using your core muscles to balance on your board.

 Combine these, and you’ll quickly be building up a calorie deficit and a mighty appetite.

 Plus, if you’re a cold water surfer you’ll be burning calories just by being in the water, the body needs to use energy just to stay warm and energy means more calories.